-First-time licenses in the U.S.
+First-time License in the U.S.

 International students who have never had a driver's license from any state in the United States or a state ID must provide the following:

-- Valid I-20 or DS-2019: The student's I-20 for those in F status or the student's DS-2019 for those in J status.
-Students must have at least eleven months (preferably 12 months or more) left before the completion date in section 5 of the I-20 or the end date in section 3 of the DS-2019 in order to qualify for an initial driver's license.
+J status.
+In order to qualify for an initial driver's license, students must have at least 11 months (preferably 12 months or more) left before the completion date in section 5 of the I-20 or the end date in section 3 of the DS-2019.

 Optional Practical Training (OPT)

-2580 Constitution Blvd.
+2580 Constitution Boulevard

 Beaver Falls, PA 15010

 Monday through Friday, 9 a.m. - 7 p.m.